swayf/grako/README.rst

     parser = MyParser('text to parse')
     result = parser.parse('start')
-    print result
+    print result # pasres() returns an AST by default print result.jsons() # the AST can be converted to json

 The generated parsers have named arguments to specify whitespace characters, the regular expression for comments, case sensitivity, verbosity, etc.

 The EBNF Grammar Syntax
 =======================

-**Grako** uses a variation of the standard EBNF_ syntax.
+**Grako** uses a variant of the standard EBNF_ syntax.
 A grammar consists of a sequence of one or more rules of the form:

     ``name = expre ;``